See How Visible Your Brand is in AI Search Get Free Report

 what-are-rule-based-agents

 A rule-based agent is an AI agent that follows specific rules to decide how it acts or what it knows.
-These set rules guide its behavior.
+These set rules guide its behaviour.
 Some agents are more advanced and can learn, adapt, and even make proactive decisions based on their surroundings.
 However, not all agents are that complex.

 When an agent follows rules to behave or make decisions, it is called a rule-based agent.
 This article will explore rule-based agents, their architecture, and their limitations.